temporalio/documentation/docs/server/production-deploy.md

 Every shard is low contention by design and it is very difficult to oversubscribe to a Task Queue in the same cluster.
 With that said, here are some guidelines to some common bottlenecks:

 - **Database**.
-The vast majority of the time the database will be the bottleneck. **We highly recommend setting alerts on `ScheduleToStart` latency** to look out for this.
-Also check if your database connection getting saturated.
+The vast majority of the time the database will be the bottleneck. **We highly recommend setting alerts on [`ScheduleToStart` latency](https://github.com/temporalio/temporal/blob/6cbfa2a3a569fcc856788b37616876538d904b3d/common/metrics/defs.go#L2215)** to look out for this.
+Also check if your database connection is getting saturated.
 - **Internal services**.
 The next layer will be scaling the 4 internal services of Temporal ([Frontend, Matching, History, and Worker](/docs/content/what-is-a-temporal-cluster)).
   Monitor each accordingly.
 The Frontend service is more CPU bound, whereas the History and Matching services require more memory.
   If you need more instances of each service, spin them up separately with different command line arguments.
 You can learn more cross referencing [our Helm chart](https://github.com/temporalio/helm-charts) with our [Server Configuration reference](https://docs.temporal.io/docs/server/configuration/).